 Seeds that Germinate Best if Exposed to Light

 There are several seeds that actually germinate best if they are exposed to light.
 If these seeds are covered in soil, chances are good they will remain dormant and never sprout until conditions improve.
 It seems counter-intuitive not to bury seeds, but these seeds should only be pressed onto the surface of the soil and kept moist, to germinate.
 They include:

 Seeds that will Germinate With or Without Exposure to Light

 While most plants that self-sow in your garden are able to germinate without being covered with soil, that doesn't necessarily mean they absolutely need light.
-Some plant seeds are indifferent to light exposure and simply need to make contact with soil, whether it is only underneath them or surrounding them.
-Flowers such as alyssum and cosmos will self-seed during their current growing season as well as the next one, even if they are left exposed to light.
+Some plant seeds are indifferent to light exposure and simply need to make contact with soil, whether it is only underneath them or covering them.
+Flowers such as alyssum and cosmos, which will germinate is covered with soil, will self-seed during their current growing season as well as the next one, even if they are left exposed to light.
 Other seeds that will germinate uncovered include: